Is Sweet Gum A Hardwood? (How hard is Sweetgum?)

-When I was first working with Sweet Gum for desk making, I was curious about its hardness since I knew the desk I’m going make should bare a lot of weight.
+When I was first working with Sweetgum for desk making, I was curious about its hardness since I already knew the desk I was going make about to bear a lot of weight.

-In this article, we’ll deeply explore is Sweet Gum a hardwood, how hard Sweet Gum is, the characteristics of Sweet Gum with its pros and cons, and much more.
+In this article, I’ll deeply explore is Sweetgum a hardwood, how hard Sweetgum is, the characteristics of Sweetgum with its pros and cons, and much more.

 Furthermore, I’ll answer some frequently asked questions as well.